-(1) Mr. Littlefair was the CEO for each of 2020, 2021, 2022 and 2023.
+(1) Mr. Littlefair was the CEO for each of 2020, 2021, 2022, 2023 and 2024.

 (2) SEC rules require certain adjustments be made to the Summary Compensation Table totals to determine "compensation actually paid" as reported in the Pay versus Performance Table.
 "Compensation actually paid" does not necessarily represent cash and/or equity value transferred to the applicable NEO without restriction, but rather is a value calculated under applicable SEC rules.
 In general, "compensation actually paid" is calculated as Summary Compensation Table total compensation adjusted to include the fair market value of equity awards as of December 31 of the applicable year or, if earlier, the vesting date (rather than the grant date).
 NEOs do not participate in a defined benefit plan so no adjustment for pension benefits is included in the table below.
 Similarly, no adjustment is made for dividends as dividends are factored into the fair value of the award.
-Finally, there were no equity awards which were granted and vested in the same year, other than the award of profits interest granted to Mr. Pratt in 2023 under the CLNE PlasmaFlow Holdings, LLC 2023 Equity Incentive Plan.
+Finally, there were no equity awards which were granted and vested in the same year, other than the award of profits interest granted to Mr. Pratt, our former Chief Operating Officer, in 2023 under the CLNE PlasmaFlow Holdings, LLC 2023 Equity Incentive Plan.
 The following table details these adjustments:

-(4) TSR is determined based on the value of an initial fixed investment of \$100.
-The TSR peer group consists of the Russell 2000 Index

-(5) The most important performance measures used by the Company to link executive compensation actually paid to the Company's NEOs, for the most recently completed fiscal year, to the Company's performance are as follows:
+- (3) For each of 2020, 2021, 2022 and 2023, the other NEOs were Messrs.
+Vreeland, Pratt, and Corbus.
+On May 17, 2023, Mr. Pratt transitioned from Chief Operating Officer to Chief Technology Development Officer and ceased being an executive officer of our Company.
+For 2024, the other NEOs were Messrs.
+Vreeland and Corbus. - (4) TSR is determined based on the value of an initial fixed investment of \$100.
+The TSR peer group consists of the Russell 2000 Index. - (5) The most important performance measures used by our Company to link executive compensation actually paid to the Company's NEOs, for the most recently completed fiscal year, to our Company's performance are as follows: - Adjusted EBITDA (6) - · Volume (in GGEs) - · Volume Margin per GGE - · Volume of RNG - (6) Please see "Calculation of 2024 Adjusted EBITDA" below for more information on how we define Adjusted EBITDA.